jeremycharlesgillespie/kode-kronical/docs/aws-setup.md

-# AWS DynamoDB Setup for KodeKronical
+# AWS DynamoDB Setup for Kode Kronical

+This guide covers advanced AWS setup for Kode Kronical.
+For basic daemon setup, see the [Daemon Guide](daemon-guide.md) first.

 ## Installation with AWS Support